 Remember how I said there are no rules around this stuff and you should experiment?
 Maybe keep the experimenting to a minimum with this one.

 All the best dating books agree that confidence is key when trying to attract women.
 But don’t come off as desperate.

 You don’t want to overwhelm her with messages, photos and date invites after you’ve met her once.
 Texting after a first date should be fun and exciting for both sides.

 Man or woman, getting hit with a barrage of messages begging for your attention isn’t attractive.
 If the conversation starts to get one-sided there’s a good chance she isn’t really into it.
-Best to cool it for a while, see if she initiates and if you get radio silence, it’s time to move on.
+Best to cool it for a while and see if she initiates.
+If you get radio silence, it’s time to move on.